hkspm-yp/Astro-e-calendar/README.md

 Uranus Moon Conjunction (right ascension): 21:11
 ```

 The conjunction happens after the reappearance of Uranus, meaning that Uranus has already left the moon disc completely.
-Here, we add the prediction of appulse:
+Here, if we find the appulse:

 ```
 Occultation starts (disappearance): 18:58
 Uranus Moon Appulse: 19:22
 Occultation ends (reappearance): 19:47
 ```
-The sequence looks more intuitive, but MICA does not offer appulse.
-This program offers predictions on conjunction and appulse, but please see the explanation session below about the condition of appulse.
+The sequence looks more intuitive.
+This program offers predictions on both conjunction and appulse, but please see the explanation session below about the condition of appulse.

 ## Output selection